generation-org/INTRO-WEB/INTRO-WEB-4 - Advanced HTML/README.md

 1. Open up the exercise you did in [INTRO-WEB-2 Exercise #3](https://github.com/generation-org/INTRO-WEB/tree/master/INTRO-WEB-2%20-%20Introduction%20to%20HTML#exercise-3).

-2. Update the styling with CSS.
+2. If you have learned CSS at this point, update the styling with CSS.

 3. Create a legend at the top of the page.
 The legend should link to the different sections of your blog.